 The Rolling Stones in Ealing

-In Spring of 1962, Brian Jones was to find pianist Ian Stewart and eventually Alexis Korner would offer a bunch of musicians consisting of Mick, Keith, Brian and Ian the chance to perform at the Marquee Jazz Club, that had opened its doors to “British Rhythm and Blues” thanks to Blues Inc’s ongoing success at Ealing.
+In Spring 1962, Brian Jones was to find pianist Ian Stewart.
+Eventually, Alexis Korner would offer a bunch of musicians consisting of Mick, Keith, Brian and Ian the chance to perform at the Marquee Jazz Club, that had opened its doors to British rhythm and blues thanks to Blues Inc’s ongoing success at Ealing.

 British Rhythm and Blues 1962

-The passing of Jim Marshall the founder of Marshall Amplification (a company that started two miles away in Hanwell) would be world news.
-Black American Blues Artists such as Leadbelly and Muddy Waters would have gained some of the recognition they deserved amongst mainsteam American audiences and whilst their music travelled to new continents beyond America.
+The success of the London ‘R &B’ scene helped highlight Black American blues guitarists such as Leadbelly and Muddy Waters who gained some of the recognition they deserved amongst mainstream American audiences.
+Their music has traveled to new continents beyond America.

 In 1962 Ealing was full of live venues and the Town Hall was even a regular venue for major acts of the day such as Acker Bilk, Kenny Ball and Chris Barber.

-2016 – AN UPDATE: The Ealing Music Scene
+The Ealing Music Scene in 2019

-Since the original publication of this web page in 2012, numerous attempts have been made to make LIVE MUSIC a sustainable proposition at the original ‘Ealing Club’ venue.
+Since the original publication of this web page in 2012, numerous attempts have been made to make live music a sustainable proposition at the original Ealing Club venue.
 The Ealing Club CIC (a non-for profit social enterprise) has also been trying to stimulate and define the narrative of Ealing’s contribution to music via exhibitions and music events.

-Campaigns to highlight the club have no doubt centred some attention on the wider plight and challenges facing ESTABLISHED small live music venues across the UK.
+Campaigns to highlight the club have no doubt centred some attention on the wider plight and the challenges facing established small live music venues across the UK.
 (See Ealing Club Blog)